Velocities02/phylogenetic-analysis/README.md

 ---

 ## Data and Files
-All raw sequencing data and MEGAHIT assembly outputs are included in the repository as a compressed file (alex.zip & alex.zip2) due to file size limitations.
+All raw sequencing data and MEGAHIT assembly outputs are included in the repository as a compressed file (alex.zip & alex.zip 2) due to file size limitations.

 The full alignment can be viewed in the HTML file: final_project.html